Gun law in the Czech Republic: Incidents and gun crimes

-It is generally not common for licensed gun owners to commit violent crimes with their guns, and most of the gun crimes are committed with illegal weapons that are beyond the control of the law.
+It is generally not common for authorized firearms owners to commit violent crimes with their guns, and most of the gun crimes are committed with illegal weapons that are beyond the control of the law.
 Annually, police investigate about 500 cases of illegal arming (with or without direct connection to committing other crime).

-Police recorded 45 violent crimes (most of them, 17, being "dangerous threats" and 6 homicides - including attempts, mostly intra-family) being committed with legal firearms (A,B,C category) in 2016, down from 71 in 2014 and 51 in 2015 respectively.
-Meanwhile, illegally possessed firearms (A,B,C category) were used in 71 violent crimes (9 murders) in 2016.
+Police recorded 45 violent crimes (most of them, 17, being "dangerous threats" and 6 homicides - including attempts, mostly intra-family) being committed with legal firearms (A, B, C category) in 2016, down from 71 in 2014 and 51 in 2015 respectively.
+Meanwhile, illegally possessed firearms (A, B, C category) were used in 71 violent crimes (9 murders) in 2016.
 When resorting to use of firearms, perpetrators mostly utilize non-lethal free-to-buy D category weapons (see above) that resemble real guns, with 906 such crimes taking place in 2016.
 Apart from simple threats, the most common crime committed with firearms is robbery.
 Out of 1.500 robberies recorded in 2016, 153 took place with use of D category free-to-buy non-lethal weapons, 24 with illegally possessed firearms and 3 with legally possessed firearms (out of over 900,000 legally owned firearms).

-It is important to note that Czech police records completed and attempted homicides in the same category.
+Czech police records completed and attempted homicides in the same category.
 The total number of people shot dead (homicides, police action, self defense), without distinction of legal or illegal source of gun, is recorded by CZSO.
 CZSO recorded 7 gun related assault deaths in 2016, 9 in 2017 and 5 in 2018.

 In 2018, police recorded three homicides with legally held firearms including attempts of which one was subsequently ruled self defense and the other was ruled manslaughter with only a probation sentence, leaving a single criminal murder.

 Overall, legally held firearms are implicated in about 3.5% of murders including attempts while 7% of the adult male population owns one (adult males are responsible for about 90% of murders in the Czech Republic).

-Occasionally, crimes with legally owned guns do happen.
-The most notable examples include:
+Some examples of crimes perpetrated with a legal firearm include: